-Mid-summer markets are overflowing with beautiful, colorful, heirloom tomatoes.
+Summer markets are overflowing with sweet, colorful, heirloom tomatoes.
 Need a great way to use them?
-Make Panzanella – an Italian bread and tomato salad.
+Make a Panzanella Salad – an Italian bread and tomato salad.

 Thrifty Italian cooks used leftover or staled bread combined with vegetables for a summer salad.
 In my gluten-free version, I use crisp, garlicky chunks of baked gluten-free bread, plus heirloom tomatoes, cucumber, basil, shallots and Parmesan cheese.
 Toss the vegetables with pleasantly peppery arugula greens, then toss with a simple vinaigrette.
 It’s the perfect summer salad.